Forms

 • Delete - Delete the form

-• Download - This will download the JSON definition of the form, which will allow you to share to form between organisations
+• Download - This will download the JSON definition of the form

 • View Schema - This option allows you to view the JSON schema of that specific form